Stage 5 Record of School Achievement – procedures

-All mandatory curriculum requirements (ie English, Mathematics, Science, HSIE, Languages, Technology, Music, Visual Arts, PDHPE) are listed under a separate heading with the notation ‘Completed’.
+All mandatory curriculum requirements (ie English, Mathematics, Science, History, Geography, Languages, Technology, Music, Visual Arts, PDHPE) are listed under a separate heading with the notation ‘Completed’.

 Stage 5 courses

 All 100-hour and 200-hour graded courses satisfactorily completed are credentialled with a grade awarded by the school and moderated by NESA.
-Schools award grades in accordance with the NESA’s course performance descriptors for the course and other standards material on the Board's ARC website.
+Schools award grades in accordance with NESA’s course performance descriptors for the course and other standards material on the NESA’s ARC website.

 Vocational Education and Training (VET) courses are reported with reference to the VET credentials earned by the student in undertaking the course.